 Saxophonist Mete Erker and pianist Jeroen van Vliet have been partners in crime & music for 30 years.
-They will celebrate this with the release of a new duo-album on April 17th 2019.
+They celebrated this with the release the duo-album PLUIS on April 1st 2019.
 Mete Erker and Jeroen van Vliet play hyper-interactive, poetic music: exciting improvisations and beautiful songs.

 In 2014 Jeroen van Vliet won the prestigious Boy Edgar Prijs.